SOUTHERN WOMEN'S CONVENTION

 OK Google, What Next? - Rachel Dowdy

-Rachel is married to Simon and they have 3 children, two of whom are at university She lives in Dulwich in SE London where she serves at Grace Church Dulwich and has endured running through each lockdown.
-She also enjoys reading, rural walks and body boarding (boldly!!)
+Rachel is married to Simon and they have three children, two of whom are at university.
+She lives in Dulwich in SE London where she serves at Grace Church Dulwich and has endured running through each lockdown.
+She also enjoys reading, rural walks and body boarding (boldly!!).
 During the third lockdown she joined the NHS volunteer responders and delivered prescriptions and shopping mainly to council estates in SE London.

 OK Google, What Next?:

 Is God interested in what we do today, what job we apply for, where we move to, which friends we hang out with, whether or not we marry , where we retire to?
-What happens if our plans have been put on hold because of COVID 19?
+What happens if our plans have been put on hold because of Covid-19?
 What about if we lost our job and are having to find a new direction?
 How do we know what God’s will is?
-Come to find out what the Bible says and what it doesn’t say!
+Come to find out what the Bible says and what it does not say!

 'To Boldly Go' - Leading from the Inside Out - Christine Perkin